renesas-rz/rzg2_bsp_scripts/image_creator/README.md

 ## Overview

-This script will create a complete image file (sd_card.img) that can be programmed into an SD Card, eMMC or USB Flash drive using a tool such as Win32DiskImager or Rufus (for Windows) or 'dd' (in Linux).
+This script will create a complete image file (sd_card.img) that can be programmed into an SD Card, eMMC or USB Flash drive using a tool such as Win32DiskImager(Windows), balenaEtcher(Windows or Linux), Rufus(Windows) or 'dd'(Linux).
 These programs provide a sector by sector copy, partition table and all.

-Since the default RZ/G boot process is to read the Device Tree and kernel from a FAT16 partition (partition 1) and then mount a root file system (ext3 or ext4) found on partition 2, your image must contain the Master Boot Record (MBR) and partition table at the very beginning of the drive (sector 0), and then the correctly formatted and populated partitions in the correct locations in the image file.
+Since the default RZ/G boot process in the Renesas BSP is to read the Device Tree and kernel from a FAT16 partition (partition 1) and then mount a root file system (ext3 or ext4) found on partition 2, your image must contain the Master Boot Record (MBR) and partition table at the very beginning of the drive (sector 0), and then the correctly formatted and populated partitions in the correct locations in the image file.

 One way to do this is to prepare an real SD Card the way you want it, then read it out sector by sector to a file (using dd for example).
 But, that takes time.
 Also, fragments of old "deleted files" might still exist through out the storage area, so when you try to compress your image, it will not compress down as much as it should.